The National Pilgrimage

 The National Pilgrimage (also known as The National) is an annual pilgrimage to the Anglican Shrine of Our Lady of Walsingham in the village of Little Walsingham in the English county of Norfolk.
 The first pilgrimage took place in 1923 in the parish church of St Mary and All Saints, Little Walsingham.
-The shrine, which had been destroyed in the Dissolution, had been revived in the church the previous year by the Vicar, Fr Hope Patten.
+The shrine, which had been destroyed in the Dissolution of the Monasteries, had been revived in the church the previous year by the Vicar, Fr Hope Patten.
 The annual pilgrimage was established in 1938, when the statue of Our Lady was moved to a new shrine church.
 Originally known as the Whit Monday Pilgrimage, it has been known as The National Pilgrimage since 1959.

 Origins

 The churchmanship of St Mary and All Saints became significantly more Catholic in 1882 when the musician-priest George Ratcliffe Woodward was appointed Vicar.
 A later Vicar, Fr Edgar Reeves, introduced a statue of Our Lady.
 By 1919 the Church Times was able to describe it as "the famous pilgrimage church of our Lady".
 At the end of his incumbency in 1920, Reeves hosted a pilgrimage for the Feast of Corpus Christi during which the Eucharist was celebrated with a procession and incense.

 Patten, who arrived in Walsingham as Vicar in 1921, was a firm Anglican Papalist, convinced of the need to restore pre-Reformation devotions.
 Our Lady of Walsingham was such a devotion.
 On 6 July 1922, with great ceremony and the ringing of church bells, a copy of the throned and crowned mediaeval image of Our Lady of Walsingham was revealed in a side chapel.